Jeremy Sochan NBA Preview vs. the Clippers

 Clippers 2022-23 Defensive Insights

-- Giving up 113.1 points per game last season made the Clippers the 12th-ranked team in the NBA defensively.
+- The Clippers were 12th in the NBA last season, giving up 113.1 points per game.

-- In terms of rebounds, the Clippers were 13th in the league last year, giving up 43.1 per game.
+- The Clippers gave up 43.1 rebounds on average last year, 13th in the NBA.

-- In terms of assists, the Clippers were 10th in the league defensively last season, giving up 25 per game.
+- Looking at assists, the Clippers were ranked 10th in the NBA defensively last year, conceding 25 per game.

-- Defensively, the Clippers conceded 12.2 made three-pointers per game last year, 12th in the NBA.
+- Allowing 12.2 made three-pointers per game last year, the Clippers were 12th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!